ryanstoic/IndeedJobSearch/README.md

 # IndeedJobSearch

-I realized manually searching for jobs on **Indeed** was ineffective and wasting too much time so I created a tool to scrape **Indeed**.
+I realized manually searching for jobs on **Indeed** was ineffective and wasting too much time so I created an **Indeed** scraper.
 Running **_main.py_** takes user input for _job_ and _location_, then writes to csv file to make the job hunt more efficient.
-I also removed any job post that was unwilling to list pay details in description because those jobs are annoying.
+I also removed any job post that was unwilling to list pay details ("$") in description because those jobs are annoying.
 Check out **examples** folder for an example of the scrape.
 Good luck and I hope this helps you!

 # Get Started